6 budget takeaways and what they could mean for your finances

 Cost of living relief: what you notice first

-The government says this budget is about easing pressure now, while making longer term changes.
-The immediate impact for most households will come through fuel relief and tax changes detailed later in this article.
+The government says this budget is about taking pressure off Australians, while making longer term changes.
+The initial impact for most households will come through fuel relief and tax changes detailed later in this article.

-Toegther the cost-of-living relief and tax cuts could benefit the average worker by up to $2,816 in 20281.
+TTogether the cost-of-living relief and tax cuts could benefit an Australian worker on average earnings by up to $2,816 by 20281.

 What changes to capital gains tax mean for property investors

-Many cost-of-living measures and tax cuts come with trade-offs - and the government’s looking at generational changes to capital gains tax (CGT), negative gearing and trusts to pay for them.
+Many cost-of-living measure and tax cuts come with trade-offs.
+To help pay for them, the government is proposing long term changes to capital gains tax (CGT), negative gearing and family and investment trusts.

 CGT applies when an asset, such as an investment property or shares, is sold for more than its purchase price.
 In simple terms, it’s the tax you pay on the profit you make when you sell an investment.

 Previously, Australians who held an asset for more than 12 months could generally access a 50 per cent CGT discount.
-That discount has been popular with property investors.
-Under these changes, a minimum capital gains tax rate of 30% will apply from July 2027.
-That means investors will pay at least 30 per cent tax on any profit from selling certain investments, regardless of their personal tax rate.
+That discount has been popular with property.
+Under the proposed changes, the Government will replace the 50 per cent discount with a system that adjusts gains for inflation and introduces a minimum effective tax rate of 30 per cent on certain capital gains from 1 July 2027.
+These changes will apply only to gains arising after that date.

 What the changes to negative gearing mean (and what negative gearing actually is)

-Changes to negative gearing are the second pillar aimed at improving access to housing for younger Australians.
-This is one of the biggest shifts to property investment rules in decades.
+Changes to negative gearing are the second pillar aimed at improving access to housing for younger Australians and represent a significant shift to property investment tax settings.

 Negative gearing happens when the costs of owning an investment property, including loan interest, maintenance, insurance and rates, are greater than the rental income the property earns.

-Those losses can currently be deducted from taxable income, reducing an investor’s tax bill.
+Those losses can currently be deducted from taxable income, reducing an investor’s tax liability.

 If you’re unsure how these changes apply to your situation, a financial or tax adviser can help explain what to consider.